Dylan Lupton: Racing career

 Lupton's first start of 2024 came in the ARCA Menards Series race at Watkins Glen where he drove the No. 30 car for Rette Jones Racing.
 On October 1, 2024, it was announced that Lupton would drive the No. 15 Ford for AM Racing for the remainder of the 2024 NASCAR Xfinity Series season.
 He would also return to Young's Motorsports for the first time since 2019, driving their No. 02 truck in the fall race at Martinsville, which would be his first Truck Series start since 2022.

 Personal life

 Lupton graduated from the University of North Carolina at Charlotte in 2016 with a degree in finance.
+Despite sharing the same surname, he is not related to fellow racing driver Tyler Lupton.